acend/openshift-operations-training/content/en/docs/03/04_logging.md

 The provided configuration is a basic setup that should support most use cases.
 For details on how to configure the logging stack, consult the chapter [About the Cluster Logging custom resource](https://docs.openshift.com/container-platform/latest/logging/config/cluster-logging-configuring-cr.html) in the official documentation.
 {{% /alert %}}

-Verify the install by listing the pods in the openshift-logging project.
+Verify the installation by listing the pods in the openshift-logging project.

 You should see several pods for OpenShift Logging, Elasticsearch, Fluentd, and Kibana.

+{{% details title="Hints" mode-switcher="normalexpertmode" %}}

 ```bash
 oc get pods -n openshift-logging